 Mary Kearney, Ph.D.

 Dr. Kearney conducts research on the emergence of HIV drug resistance, the persistence of HIV during antiretroviral treatment (ART), and the sources of rebound viremia after stopping ART.
 Her studies, in collaboration with the Clinical Retrovirology Section led by Dr. Frank Maldarelli, have demonstrated that a diverse population of HIV-infected cells persist during ART, that some infected cells proliferate despite ART, and that residual viremia during ART can result from viral expression from these cells.
-Dr. Kearney heads the Translational Research Unit, which aims to understand the genetics, evolution, and persistence of HIV and to design new approaches towards targeting and killing HIV-infected cells.
+Dr. Kearney heads the Translational Research Section, which aims to understand the genetics, evolution, and persistence of HIV and to design new approaches towards targeting and killing HIV-infected cells.

 1) HIV drug resistance, 2) HIV persistence, 3) HIV residual viremia, 4) HIV cure,

 The Translational Research Section (TRS) is primarily responsible for advancing the clinical and translational research efforts of the Host-Virus Interaction Branch by developing and applying new technologies to characterize and identify the sources of persistent HIV-1 viremia despite antiretroviral therapy (ART) and to evaluate the effect of HIV-1 genetic diversity, expression, and low-frequency drug resistance mutations on the response to ART.
 Working closely with Dr. Frank Maldarelli in the Clinical Retrovirology Section, in consultation with Dr. John Coffin of Tufts University and Dr. John Mellors of the University of Pittsburgh, the TRS collaborates with research groups worldwide to perform studies of HIV-host interactions, viral persistence during therapy, sources of rebound viremia, and the evolution of resistance.